Friday, March 6, 2026

 7. What is the best location for a bakery?

-The best bakery location offers visibility, accessibility, and proximity to your target customers.
-Corner locations with window display space, areas near daily routine destinations (schools, offices, transit), neighborhoods with complementary businesses, and zones with at least moderate foot traffic work well.
+The best location for a bakery maximizes visibility, accessibility, and proximity to your target customers.
+Corner locations with available window display space, areas next to daily destination points-schools, offices, transit-neighbourhoods with complementary businesses, and zones with a minimum of moderate foot traffic work well.

 8. What sells the most in a bakery?